 Moving further in the direction of practicality, this is a bite-size guide that fits in a bag or a desk drawer.
 Intended to be carried on job sites or flipped through during phone calls, this smartly illustrated guide focuses on specifying, going beyond drawing details to address the written aspects of construction.
 This knowledge, organized in a think-on-your-feet format, is essential during construction administration, when everyone on a project is looking to an architect for answers.

 Once you’ve grasped the basics of drawing and detailing, it’s time to move on to the logic of design.
 Covering the ergonomics of interior spaces and furnishings, this book is all about dimensions.
 How tall should a desktop be?
 How about a desk drawer?
 And a desk drawer pull?
 While we’re at it, what’s a good on-center spacing for a series of desk drawer pulls?
 This architecture reference book answers all the above questions and more with extremely thorough diagrams, and while it is a bit dated, its subject matter is timeless.

 This book is all about building design and proportioning systems, organized by aesthetic style and compositional arrangement.
 From antiquity to the present, it’s a comprehensive case study in building styles both past and present, fully detailed and displayed in chronological order.
+This book explores some of the stylistic rationale behind every type of architect, from classicists like Palladio to modernists like Le Corbusier.
 As a design reference, it serves as a reminder that you have to know the rules in order to break them.